Is there any need to secure consent from a customer in order to send direct mail, or are Legitimate Interests enough?

 To meet the Accountability requirements of the GDPR the ICO expects companies to demonstrate awareness at every level of their organisation, from boardroom to postroom.

-The IDM Award in GDPR is the ideal, demonstrable, way to build GDPR awareness at every level of your organisation.
-Enrol now on our DMA-validated, two-hour online course.
+The IDM Professional Certificate in GDPR is the ideal, demonstrable, way to build GDPR awareness at every level of your organisation.
+Enrol now on our DMA-validated online course.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.

 Our learning and development team will be happy to advise based on your needs and requirements.